Igor Kurinnoy: Biography

 By the decree of the President of the Russian Federation V.V.
 Putin in 2003 he was awarded the Medal of the Order "For Merit to the Fatherland" (II Class).
 He has a letter of gratitude from the President of the Russian Federation (2012).
-Kurinnoy is a laureate of the Moscow Mayor's Prize as the best trainer of the year and the author of innovative study guides (2008, 2013), a laureateof the All-Russian competition for young scientists in the field of high achievement sports (2006).
+Kurinnoy is a laureate of the Moscow Mayor's Prize as the best trainer of the year and the author of innovative study guides (2008, 2013), a laureate of the All-Russian competition for young scientists in the field of high achievement sports (2006).
 For the work on popularizing the ideas of astronautics among young people he was awarded the medal named after Yu.A.
 Gagarin of the Russian Aviation and Space Agency and the medal “For the Great Contribution to the Development of Astronautics” of the Council of Veterans of the Military Space Forces.
 In 2006 he was awarded the medal “For Serving the Homeland”.
 In 2013 he was awarded the honorary title “A Honorary Citizen of the Novo-Peredelkino District in the City of Moscow”.
 He is the winner of the “Sports Glory of Moscow” (2017).

 In 2002 he defended his thesis on the topic: “The use of modern information technologies for increasing the effectiveness of the wrestler’s training process” and received a PhD in pedagogy.
-From 2008 to 2013 he was a professor, the head of the Department of Physical Education at the Russian National Research Medical University named after N. I. Pirogov.
-His study guide “Physical Education of Students at a Medical University” was recognized as the best textbook of the Russian National Research Medical University named after N.I.
-Pirogovin 2011.
-On December 5, 2009, he was elected professor of the Academy of Military Sciences of the Russian Federation.
+From 2008 to 2013 he was a professor, the head of the Department of Physical Education at the Pirogov Russian National Research Medical University.
+His study guide “Physical Education of Students at a Medical University” was recognized as the best textbook of the Pirogov Russian National Research Medical University in 2011.
+On December 5, 2009, he was elected professor of the Academy of Military Science of the Russian Federation.
 In 2013 he was elected to the first public chamber of the city of Moscow in history.

 Kurinnoy is a member of the Union of Writers of Russia (since 2017), a laureate of the E. Zubov Prize in Literature (2019).
 He was awarded the Sergey Orekhov Medal of Moscow Philharmonic for his contribution to the popularization of guitar art.
 He is a member of the Board of the All-Russian Friendship Society with Cuba (since 2018).
 He is a full member of the International Academy of Russian Literature (2019).

 He is currently the director of the sports school “Borets” (The wrestler), president of the Sumo Federation of Moscow.

 He is also known as a performer in the genre of author's song, having his own wide repertoire and leading touring activities.
-The author of more than 150 songs.
+He wrote more than 150 songs.